While having a significant effect on the flavour of food products, acidulants perform a variety of other beneficial functions.

 - Enhance fruit flavours: Naturally occurring food acids are citric acid, malic acid and tartaric acid.
 They are also called wholesome acids.
 They are found in oranges, grapefruits, pineapples, apples, peaches and other seeded fruits.
 Tartaric acid is found in grapes, pineapples and potatoes.
 Without the presence of these acids, fruits may taste bland.

-- Antimicrobial effect: Some acids, such as acetic acid and lactic acid, have an anti-microbial effect and are the basis for preservation by fermentation in products such as sauerkraut and pickles.
+- Antimicrobial effect: Some acids, such as acetic acid, have an anti-microbial effect and are the basis for preservation by fermentation in products such as sauerkraut and pickles.

 - Reduce spoilage: The use of acids to reduce pH retards the growth of many spoilage organisms, especially bacteria, and also increases the effectiveness of food preservatives such as benzoates, sorbates and propionates.